quran/quran.com-frontend/README.md

 ## Backend
 The API source is at https://github.com/quran/quran-api-rails

-DB is private, message me for access.
+DB is private, message @mmahalwy for access.

-The dev server uses the production API by default.
+The dev server uses the staging API by default.
 If you want to use a local API server, follow the instructions in the API repo and run the server locally then update the API_URL field in app.json to point to the local address.

 ## Slack
 Signup at https://quranslack.herokuapp.com to be added to the Slack group